luski/bookmarks-manager/README.md

 **Usage:**
 1. Open Walker (your configured keybind, usually `Super+Space`)
 2. Type `!` to search bookmarks exclusively, or just search normally to see bookmarks in results
-3. Press Enter on a bookmark to open it in your browser
+3. Press **Enter** on a bookmark to open it in your browser
+4. Press **Ctrl+X** on a bookmark to delete it
-4. Select "Add New Bookmark" to add URLs from your clipboard
+5. Select "Add New Bookmark" to add a new bookmark interactively

-The integration uses Elephant's Lua menu system to dynamically query the bookmark database and display results in Walker.
+The integration uses Elephant's Lua menu system with direct SQLite access - no Node.js backend required!

 **Prefix:** `!` - Type exclamation mark in Walker to show only bookmarks